Best Vanguard keybinds and settings for mouse & keyboard

 Best Call of Duty: Vanguard mouse settings

-The first thing you need to do is make sure that Aiming Input Device is set as ‘Mouse.‘ You can’t change this setting in-game, so if it has defaulted to ‘Controller’ then you won’t be able to move and must back out to change it.
+The first thing you need to do is make sure that Aiming Input Device is set as Mouse.
+You can’t change this setting once matchmaking has begun, so if it has defaulted to ‘Controller’ then you won’t be able to move and have to back out to change it.

 A good rule of thumb, however, is that dragging your mouse from one end of the pad to the other will result in a full 360-degree turn.
 This isn’t perfect for everyone but is a solid starting point in finding the best sensitivity.